Juno Exploration Vehicle, United States of America

 Nasa selected Lockheed Martin in June 2005 to design and build Juno at a cost of $700m.
 The launch date, which was initially planned for June 2009, was rescheduled to 5 August 2011 due to Nasa's budgetary restrictions.

-Juno's assembly, testing and launch operations began in April 2010 at its facility in Denver, Colorado.
-The spacecraft was shipped to Nasa's Kennedy Space Centre on a C-17 GlobeMaster III transport aircraft in an environmentally controlled container in April 2011.
-Juno will undergo four months of testing at the centre.
+Juno’s assembly, testing and launch operations began in April 2010 at its facility in Denver, Colorado.
+The spacecraft was shipped to Nasa’s Kennedy Space Centre on a C-17 GlobeMaster III transport aircraft in an environmentally controlled container in April 2011.
+Juno underwent four months of testing at the centre before its launch.

 Payloads